 There are not any places to stay on Sand Dollar Island.
 In fact, the island is only accessible when the tide is low, which is why it usually doesn’t show up on a map.

-Search here for places to stay by Sand Dollar Island.
+Search Hotels.com for the best places to stay by Sand Dollar Island.

 10 – Bird Shoal Island

 What are some of the shells you’ll find at Bird Shoals Island?